Amenability of coarse spaces and K-algebras: Introduction

 If the net $\{W_i\}_{i\in I}$ can be chosen to satisfy the additional condition that for any $a \in \cA$, there is $i\in I$ such that

 then $\cA$ is said to be (left) \emph{properly algebraically amenable}. \end{defnintro}

-Following Elek's pioneering work, a number of authors have dealt with amenability for algebras from different perspectives, such as Bartholdi \cite{Bart}, Cecherini-Silberstein and Saimet-Vaillant \cite{Cec-Sam-08}, and D'Adderio \cite{D'adderio}.
-Special attention has been paid by Elek to the case of division algebras over a commutative field, see \cite{Elek06,Elek16,Elekunp}.
-In particular, the notion of amenability for division algebras plays an important role in the study of infinite dimensional representations of a finite dimensional algebra over a finite field undertaken in \cite{Elekunp}.
+Following Elek's pioneering work, a number of authors have dealt with amenability for algebras from different perspectives, such as Bartholdi \cite{Bart}, Cecherini-Silberstein and Saimet-Vaillant \cite{Cec-Sam-08}, and D'Adderio \cite{D'adderio} (building on work of Gromov \cite{Gromov08}).
+Special attention has been paid by Elek to the case of division algebras over a field, see \cite{Elek06,Elek16,Elekunp}.
+In particular, the notion of amenability for division algebras plays an important role in the study of infinite dimensional representations of a finite-dimensional algebra over a finite field undertaken in \cite{Elekunp}.